What Is Influencer Marketing?

 Can small businesses benefit from influencer marketing?

-Yes, working with specialised influencers may help small firms affordably reach particular audiences and increase brand awareness.
+Yes, working with specialized influencers may help small firms affordably reach particular audiences and increase brand awareness.

 How do influencers disclose sponsored content?